mgechev/angularjs-in-patterns/README.md

 ### Directives

-In AngularJS the directives are the place where all DOM manipulations are isolated.
+In AngularJS the directives are the place where all DOM manipulations should be encapsulated.
 Each directive has a name and logic associated with it.
 In the simplest case the directive contains only name and definition of *postLink* function, which encapsulates all the logic required for the directive.
 In more complex cases the directive could contain a lot of properties such as:

 - template
 - compile function
 - link function
 - etc...

-By using the name of the directives they can be used inside the declarative templates.
+By citing the name of the directives they can be used inside the declarative templates.

 Example: